 In the early twentieth century, those without sight were marginalized members of society.
-They had no job options and no mobility, and had to rely on the kindness of someone who might lead them or help them with whatever needed to be done.
+They had no job options and no mobility.
+They had to rely on the kindness of someone to lead them to town or help them with whatever needed to be done.

-A series of circumstances on two continents was to change all that, and in the process, provide dignity and independence to those with visual impairment.
+A series of circumstances on two continents was to change all that.
+In the process, provide dignity and independence to those with visual impairment.

 The Woman Who Led the Way

-Dorothy Harrison Eustis (1886-1946) was born into a prominent family in Philadelphia and married Walter Abbott Wood, Jr., whose family had become wealthy farm machinery manufacturers.
-She moved to Wood’s hometown of Hoosick Falls, New York (near the border with Vermont) where she and Wood lived on a farm and ran an experimental cattle breeding program to increase milk production.
-In 1914 the couple traveled to Germany, and Dorothy, who loved dogs, brought home her first German shepherd.
+Dorothy Harrison Eustis (1886-1946) was born into a prominent family in Philadelphia and married Walter Abbott Wood, Jr. Wood’s family became wealthy farm machinery manufacturers.
+Harrison moved to Wood’s hometown of Hoosick Falls, New York (near the border with Vermont).
+She and Wood lived on a farm and ran an experimental cattle breeding program to increase milk production.
+In 1914, the couple traveled to Germany.
+Dorothy brought home her first German shepherd.

 Started with Police Dog Program

-Eustis’ police dog program was becoming well-known, and she was approached by The Saturday Evening Post to write about it.
-Eustis opted instead to write about a Potsdam program she had observed that used German shepherds to guide World War I veterans who had been blinded by mustard gas.
-The resulting article was published on November 5, 1927, and the information she shared was to change the lives of blind people everywhere:
+Eustis’ police dog program was becoming well-known.
+Perhaps because of her family background, she was approached by The Saturday Evening Post to write about it.
+But Dorothy Eustis had a different story to tell.
+She had an opportunity to visit Potsdam.
+There, trainer Lambert Kreimer used German shepherds to guide World War I veterans blinded by mustard gas.
+The resulting article was published on November 5, 1927.
+The program–and the information shared by Dorothy–she shared was to change the lives of blind people everywhere:

 The future for all blind men can be the same, however blinded.
 No longer dependent on a member of the family, a friend or a paid attendant, the blind can once more take up their normal lives as nearly as possible where they left them off, and each can begin or go back to a wage-earning occupation, secure in the knowledge that he can get to and from his work safely and without cost; that crowds and traffic have no longer any terrors for him and that his evenings can be spent among friends without responsibility or burden to them; and last, but far from least, that long, healthful walks are now possible to exercise off the unhealthy fat of inactivity and so keep the body strong and fit.
 Gentlemen, again without reservation, I give you the shepherd dog.